Descartes, Bacon, and Self-Directed Learning

 Bacon and Descartes set about promoting intellectual autonomy by rejecting learning based only of authority and majority.
 For Bacon, it is a nostalgic view of Aristotle and philosophers of old that atrophied the state of learning (80-2, LXXXIV-LXXXV).
 In rejecting the archaic methods of learning, Bacon hopes to remedy this illness infecting education (46, 47, XXXI).
 There is but one cure: “to commence a total reconstruction of sciences, arts, and all human knowledge, raised upon the proper foundations” (4).
-These “proper foundations” do not include knowledge held dear by the majority of men.
+These “proper foundations” do not include knowledge held dear by the majority.

 Bacon claims many elements creating the recession in learning are caused by external sources.
 He dispatches with the old methods early on by saying, “It is idle to expect any great advancement in science from the superinducing and engrafting of new things upon the old.
 We must begin anew from the very foundations, unless we would revolve in a circle with mean and contemptible progress” (46, XXXI).
 Simply by looking at the world around him, Bacon sees the old ways of education have failed, and learning has come to a standstill.
 Since these older methods are still embraced by many who are in authority, Bacon rejects majority and common consensus as valid proof.
 As Bacon says, “even if men went mad after the same fashion, they might agree with one another well enough” (45, XXVII).
 Simply because many authorities agree, it does not mean they are right.